 tint, used throughout Ionic.

 Ionic components adapt their look and behavior based on the platform the app is running on.
-We call this Platform Continuity.
+We call this Adaptive Styling.
 This allows developers to build apps that use the same codebase for multiple platforms, while still looking "native" to those particular platforms.

 Ionic has two modes that are used to customize the look of components based on the platform:

 md.
 Each platform has a default mode, but this can easily be configured.
 For more information on customizing an application based on the platform, see Platform Styles.